Nespresso CitiZ Review

 Just as with the other fine Nespresso models, you will also receive in addition to the machine a welcome booklet, information folder, a bonus gift of 16 Grand Cru Original Line capsules.

-The CitiZ appears to be available only in black at the moment, but just want to point out that if you spring for the Citiz model made by the company Breville, there is a silver, black, white and red version available.
+The CitiZ appears to be available in black or white. but just want to point out that if you spring for the Citiz model made by the company Breville, there is a silver, black, white and red version available.

-The CitiZ has a 34-oz water tank, which I am told is the equivalent of 1 liter.
+The CitiZ has a 34-oz water tank, which I am told is the equivalent of 1 liter and a little more by 10 oz than its smaller cousins.
 It’s removable to be refilled and filled; yet one small quirk here (as one reviewer pointed out) the lid comes completely off – kind of has to watch that it doesn’t fall into the tank itself.

-The drip tray folds up or down to be able to accommodate small and medium sized cups.
-The internal storage bin is connected to the drip tray platform piece.
+The drip tray folds up or down to accommodate taller cups (slightly taller – this is NOT a device for travel mugs, sorry!) and is integrated with the capsule holding bin behind it.
 I’ve been informed that you have to insert it correctly as one consumer had a problem until s/he realized that the tray had been installed the wrong way.

 Buttons and Controls